Text by Jacobo García

 Madatac is a new-media, art and technology festival that takes place in Madrid in the first months of the year.
 The 2019 edition of the festival makes its 10th anniversary under the theme Post-Digital Star.
-This year festival’s concept and the accompanying aesthetic plays with the 1’s and 0’s that conform the binary code but that also define the more common decimal based numeral system making a union on both human and tech under this 10 year anniversary aegis.
+This year’s festival’s concept and the accompanying aesthetic play with the 1’s and 0’s that conform to the binary code but also define the more common decimal-based numeral system making a union on both human and tech under this 10-year anniversary aegis.

-CLOT editor Jacobo García dropped by Círculo de Bellas Artes (The Fine Arts Circle) to watch the performance of French composer and producer Franck Vigroux which was accompanied by visual artist Antoine Schmitt both regular collaborators.
-The performance titled Chronostasis refers to a state developed by the illusion created by the neurons that are used to predict the near future which are, in fact, the same neurons that the ones used to listen to music.
-In the acoustic and visual aspect, Chronostasis takes glitches and bleeps as building blocks, using repetition and a few additional sonic elements as arrangements.
+I dropped by Círculo de Bellas Artes (The Fine Arts Circle) to watch the performance of French composer and producer Franck Vigroux who was accompanied by visual artist Antoine Schmitt, both regular collaborators.
+The performance titled Chronostasis refers to a state developed by the illusion created by the neurons that are used to predict the near future, which is, in fact, the same neurons that the ones used to listen to music.
+Chronostasis takes glitches and bleeps as building blocks in the acoustic and visual aspects, using repetition and a few additional sonic elements as arrangements.
 Franck employs percussion sparsely and only when necessary.

-Sonically, the show develops up and down in dramatic crescendos just by cleverly employing a few basic elements: megalithic synths, broken rhythms, arpeggios and jarring, metalized melodies, accompanied by string – not really string – arrangements and most importantly visuals extracted from TV and other media which get mixed with computer generated ones that allude to nature.
-Every element in Bromo’s show is employed to deliver an important message: ecological, environmental and social, something absolutely essential and contemporary to 2019, even if, a bit exhausted.
+Sonically, the show develops up and down in dramatic crescendos just by cleverly employing a few basic elements: megalithic synths, broken rhythms, arpeggios and jarring, metalized melodies, accompanied by string – not really string – arrangements and, most importantly, visuals extracted from TV and other media which get mixed with computer-generated ones that allude to nature.
+Every element in Bromo’s show is employed to deliver an important message: ecological, environmental and social, something absolutely essential and contemporary to 2019, even if a bit exhausted.